chrismwilliams/astro-theme-cactus/src/content/post/sfas-retro/index.md

 [^1]: [Command Pattern](https://gameprogrammingpatterns.com/command.html), Game Programming Patterns

 ### Coding Best Practises
-This has personally been my favourite section to go through.
-I spent quite a while going through this section and learned a huge amount.
-I'll definitely be incorporating these points in the future.

 1. Pass *non*-**POD** (Plain Old Data) Types as a `const` reference  -- *unless you have a good reason*.
 	- Ensures you are not mutating objects unexpectedly.
 	- Generally can pass **POD** types by **value**.